OWASP/owasp.github.io/_posts/2019-12-03-program-team.md

 ---

-AOWASP is excited to announce the launch the Global AppSec Program Team.
+OWASP is excited to announce the launch the Global AppSec Program Team.
 These teams will be responsible for selecting the program and training offerings for the Global AppSecs and will be comprised of volunteers from all around either Europe or North America.<!--more-->

 <p class="callout-mono right">"Our primary goal is to expand community involment in Global AppSec plannnig."</p>